yuweiyang223/Mini-Data-Analysis-of-Vancouver-Tree-dataset-using-R/Mini-Data-Analysis.md

 ## 1.2 Explore datasets:

-This part, I will check the class of the data using class(), and the number of rows and columns, and the name of each columns with some useful information using glimse().
+In this part, I will check the class of the data using class(), and the number of rows and columns, and the name of each column with some useful information using glimse().
 You may also use ?dataset to get the description and other relative information for this dataset.

-The following is the information for steam\_games data:
+### The following is the information for steam\_games data:

 ``` r
 class(steam_games)